Public-Health-Bioinformatics/flu_classification_suite/README.md

-# Flu Classification Suite
+# Influenza Classification Suite
 Influenza viruses continually evolve to evade population immunity.
-We have developed a publicly-available Galaxy workflow Flu Classification Suite, for rapid clade-mapping of sequenced influenza viruses.
+We have developed a publicly-available Galaxy workflow Influenza Classification Suite, for rapid clade-mapping of sequenced influenza viruses.
 This suite provides rapid, high-resolution understanding of circulating influenza strain evolution to inform influenza vaccine effectiveness and the need for potential vaccine reformulation.

 # Installation
  1. In the Galaxy Admin panel, select 'Install New Tools'